Senior Director of Parent Experience

 🔥 Testing Is Not the Problem—Low Standards Are

-Alpha does not evade standardized testing.
-We embrace it.
-If you seek a school that sidesteps rigor or dilutes expectations, this is not the role.
-But if you believe in elevated standards—and supporting every student to meet them—begin here.
+Alpha doesn't shy away from standardized assessments.
+We lean into them.
+If you're seeking a school that sidesteps rigor or dilutes expectations, this isn't your fit.
+But if you believe in raising the bar—and equipping every student to meet it—begin here.

 👉 Watch MacKenzie explain (3 min)